-Catherine Adams and her 14 year old daughter Ashley will speak to what it’s like to be a sibling of a sister going through rehab.
-Catherine is the founder of Aperture of Hope, photography workshop programs designed as a creative outlet for kids who are facing challenges in life.
-Ashley has reached out to and spoken with kids in small group settings about how substance affects the family letting them know that they are not alone on this journey.
+Catherine Adams, Photographer and founder of Aperture of Hope, photography workshop programs designed as a creative outlet for kids who are facing challenges in life.
+Catherine will be sharing the platform with her 14 year old daughter Ashley who has reached out to and spoken with kids in small group settings about how substance affects the family letting them know that they are not alone on this journey.

 E.B.
 Nix, the Family Engagement Coordinator/Child Welfare Caseworker for Pitkin County’s Adult and Family Services Department.
 A recovering addict and alcoholic almost 4 years sober, E.B. began coping with life with alcohol and marijuana, ending up being admitted to Valley View Hospital’s ER from alcoholism, a day where she knew she needed to make a choice of living or dying.
 She chose life.
 E.B. celebrated 4 years of being sober this past May 5th, 2019 and is honored to share her message of hope, the importance of connections, self-forgiveness, self-compassion, and to never give up on yourself.